emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 where b is the block size in bits. so that the integrity advantage is ≈ δ ⋅ v / 2<sup>t</sup>.

-TThe constraints ensures that the Bernstein bound factor satisfies δ ≈ 1.
+The constraints ensures that the Bernstein bound factor satisfies δ ≈ 1.
 In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.

 Protocols using AES-GCM-SST MUST enforce limits sufficient to ensure: